 A4: The #1 item you should buy before your trip is an inflatable neck pillow that wraps in a “U” around your neck to support your head while you nap in a seated position.
-Though the airline will give you a free clean pillow and blanket, an inflatable neck pillow costs $6-$12 and makes you worlds more comfortable.
+Though the airline will give you a free clean pillow and blanket, an inflatable neck pillow (which you can buy at this link) costs just a few dollars, and makes you worlds more comfortable.
 If you are taking an overnight flight and planning on sightseeing starting the day you arrive, every minute of sleep you can get on the plane is important.

 To this end, also bring a cheap eye mask to block the light, earplugs, a long-sleeved shirt (planes get chilly), and a water bottle as the air becomes dry and you need to keep hydrating.
 You will also want your toothbrush and toothpaste in your carry-on luggage, and contact lens solution and your case handy, though I always wear my glasses onto a plane ride longer than 4 hours because my eyes get so dry.

-Other good items to bring for plane entertainment include: books to read (or an e-Reader like a Kindle), playing cards or small games (I thrive on crosswords), a camera (to take cool photos out the window), a journal and pen, possibly a laptop (if it’s light and you can turn off the WiFi), and anything else you enjoy to stay amused.
+Other good items to bring for plane entertainment include: books to read (or an e-Reader like a Kindle), playing cards or small games (I thrive on crosswords), a camera to take cool photos out the window (click here for the camera I love), a journal and pen, possibly a laptop (if it’s light and you can turn off the WiFi), and anything else you enjoy to stay amused.
 Also, bring gum to chew and help your ears get accustomed to the altitude.
 Gum will also keep you sweet-smelling if you want to chat with your seatmates.

 Q5: How’s the airplane food?